 However if you want to avoid unnecessary frustration, you might want to use LTS version so you don’t have to update your code whenever some built-in Unity function is updated, changed or deleted.

 Installing editor will take long even on faster computers, don’t worry about it.
-If your computer is super slow, you may want to install it during night.
-In the next lesson we will be designing 3D humanoid character model in Blender.
+If your computer is super slow, you may want to launch installation and then go doing something else instead of waiting for it.